GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 1. Add 500uL of sodium citrate/ethanol solution to each sample
 2. Flick each sample until pellet is completely dislodged and suspended in the solution; briefly vortex before incubating for 30 minutes at room temperature on shaker
 	- DNA can be kept in sodium citrate/ethanol solution for up to 2 hours (*untested*)
-3. Centrifuge at 5,000g for 5 minutes at 4ºC (Program 3)
+3. Centrifuge at 5,000g for 5 minutes at 4ºC
 4. Remove and discard supernatant, going back in with a smaller pipette (P200) tip to remove all excess liquid
 	- A pellet may or may not be visible so take care when pipetting
 	- If a white precipitate appears continue with protocol and do not attempt to remove; it will likely get smaller with each wash step